 Before starting my career as a freelance copywriter in Leeds, I worked in a variety of roles for a number of different charities.

 Words for websites, press releases, case studies, leaflets, posters, funding bids, adverts, emails, letters and more.
 Words to inform, explain and educate.
 Words to persuade, engage and inspire.

-But not one of these companies used a professional copywriter, someone dedicated to giving these words the attention they deserved.
+But not one of these charities hired a professional copywriter, someone dedicated to giving these words the attention they deserved.

 I found this nuttier than squirrel poo.

 Used wisely, words turn casual browsers into loyal customers.
 Words elicit trust and build reputations.
 Words demand attention and command action.
 Words are powerful and precious.

 ‘I have a dream…’